Saturday, November 28, 2009

 Having had numerous complaints of my baking being too sweet, I cut the sugar when I made the brownie batter.
 However, I must have made a mistake in calculation because I found the brownies not quite sweet enough for my taste.
 The original recipe called for 4 oz. of unsweetened chocolate and the same amount of semi-sweet chocolate plus 2 cups of sugar, but I had substituted with 6 oz. of unsweetened chocolate + 2 oz. semi-sweet chocolate and also cut half a cup of sugar.
 I should have stuck with the whole 2 cups.
 Andy thought they were fine, but I am going to fix them up with a little bit of white chocolate drizzle.
 Plus, they look prettier that way!

-e handy KitchenAid stand mixer, I attempted to make meringue cookies because I have always wanted to try.
+Thanks to the handy KitchenAid stand mixer, I attempted to make meringue cookies because I have always wanted to try.
 It was a breeze to beat egge whites with the stand mixer - I love it!!
 I piped the meringue into finger length strips using the star tip and they turned out so pretty!
 It was so delicately light and crunchy that even Mom couldn't stop munching on them.
 The only trouble is they are so difficult to remove from the cookie sheet - I lined mine with foil as suggested by the recipe but many of them still broke while I was trying to remove them.
 Not that I minded too much because it gave me an excuse to pop yet another one in my mouth, but I also wanted to have enough to send to my friends.
 I wonder if I can triple or even quadruple this recipe.

 Friday, November 27, 2009